firebolt-db/godocs/docs/Guides/managing-your-organization/sso.md

 layout: default
 title: Setting up SSO authentication
 description: Learn about setting up SSO authentication for Firebolt.
-nav_order: 7
+nav_order: 8
 parent: Managing your organization
 grand_parent: Guides
 ---

 # Setting up SSO authentication

-This topic describes how to configure FIrebolt for Single Sign On (SSO) using SAML 2.0.
+This topic describes how to configure Firebolt for Single Sign On (SSO) using SAML 2.0.
 This topic assumes that you have already [configured your identity provider to work with Firebolt].

 Firebolt supports the following identity providers (IDPs):
 - Okta